dnyu/contrastslackbot/README.md

     * Leverages the Real Time Messaging API
     * Currently living in a micro EC2 instance on Amazon Web Services
 * How to use
-    * Two configuration files: configsvars.js, aws_config.json
+    * To setup for personal Slack Chat, create new Slack App within designated Slack Chat
+    * Create Bot User within Slack App, navigate to OAuth & Permissions, copy Bot User OAuth Access Token
+    * Config File: config.json
-    * configsvars.js stores api key for slack
-    * aws_config.json stores secret-id, secret-key and region (Only necessary for AWS Status ping)
+    * config.json stores api key for slack, secret-id, secret-key and region (Only necessary for AWS Status ping)
     * After keys are inputted, run server with `node server.js`
 * Stack Justification
     * NodeJS allows for easy way to spin up a server, useful, accessible modules